hydra-hacks/2022-fall-temp/README.md

-> As of Nov 24, 2021, this site has been deprecated.
-Hydrangea Hacks has been rebranded to Hydra Hacks.
-Follow the development of Hydra Hacks II at <https://github.com/hydra-hacks>

-# Hydrangea Hacks
+# Hydra Hacks

-Hydrangea Hacks I website.
+Hydra Hacks' Fall 2022 website.
 This project uses Next.js, Tailwind CSS for utility-first styling and responsive design, and `react-icons` for icons.

 ## Develop